xinthose/personal_website/INSTALL.md

 ## Hosting Website with Amazon Web Services

-- copy `package.json` into `dist/personal-website` before zipping files
+- copy `server/package.json` and `server/server.js` into `dist/personal-website`
-- when zipping files for update, select all files in `dist/personal-website` and ZIP them, do not zip parent folder `dist/personal-website`
+- select all files in `dist/personal-website` and ZIP them, do not zip parent folder `dist/personal-website`
 - use this zip file to upload and deploy on Elastic Beanstalk

 ## Troubleshooting